X

 Plug Looking for electrical work?
 Find Out More

-What Do Gas Safety Regulations Mean for Landlords?
+What Do Gas Safety Regulations Mean for Landlords in Leicester?

 A landlord is anyone that rents out a property under a license or lease that is shorter than seven years.
 The duties of a landlord apply to various types of accommodation, including, but not limited to: